liqMix/DPlay/README.md

 # DPlay
-This is a small project to explore Dfinity platform, DFX, and the Makoto language.
+This is a small project to explore Dfinity platform, DFX, and the Mokoto language.

 The goal is to provide a simple game between two players, and allowing both players to wager identical amounts on the outcome.
 The game is a simple one-dimensional euclidean distance from a random number.
 IE: A random number is generated between a given range and is considered the target.
 Each player must then guess a number.
 Whoever has the closest number to the target wins both the wagers.
 A tie refunds the wagers to the players